Sxjdwang/TalkLip/evaluation/README.md

 We adopt [Multi-head Visual-audio Memory](https://github.com/ms-dot-k/Multi-head-Visual-Audio-Memory) to evaluate classification accuracy of synthesized videos on LRW.

-As their environment is different with ours, we recommend to create a separable environment following their requirement.
+As their environment is different with ours, we recommend to create a separable environment following their requirement [Multi-head Visual-audio Memory](https://github.com/ms-dot-k/Multi-head-Visual-Audio-Memory).

 Afterwards, you can evaluate synthesized videos by the following commands.